How I began to rewild myself and why

 Most of us live like domesticated animals these days.
 Chained to our inbox, our attention sapped by smart devices.
 Taking off in to the wilderness is a rare thing indeed for many.

 City life has disconnected us from our organic ways.
 I remember when I lived in London, I made a great effort to find time to spend in open air; green spaces such as parks and gardens were a sure way to ease the anxiety of urban living.

 But these short moments were never quite enough.
 I longed to be out in a more physical realm, away from the drudgery of the desk.

-I needed to be out in the wide skies, drinking deep from the well of life nearer the source.
+Out beneath the wide skies, drinking deep from the well of life nearer the source was my calling.
 I loved the city for a while, until I didn’t.
 There was too much vice, too much of everything.
 I needed a reset.
 I needed to be rewilded.

 What is rewilding?

 There are two rewildings that coexist hand in hand; the first is all about conservation biology and ecology – looking after the environment and reintroducing native species; the second is about reconnecting humans with nature.